Đọc kinh: Usage

-Within the worldwide Roman Catholic Church, Vietnamese liturgical practise is distinct in its extensive use of cantillation: all prayers and responses during the Mass are either sung or chanted, but never spoken.
+Within the worldwide Roman Catholic Church, Vietnamese liturgical practice is distinct in its extensive use of cantillation: all prayers and responses during the Mass are either sung or chanted, but never spoken.
 Thus, the Lord's Prayer is recited differently during the Mass than in a private setting.
-Gregorian chant is not used in a Vietnamese-language Mass; it is entirely omitted from Vietnamese translations of the Roman Missal and Order of Mass.

 It is suspected that cantillation in Lao and Hmong Catholic liturgies is due to Vietnamese influence.
-Cantillation is far from universal among tonal languages, but Fuzhou Catholics in Fujian have a similar practise.
+Cantillation is far from universal among tonal languages, but Fuzhou Catholics in Fujian have a similar practice.

 Structure

 Vietnamese cantillation is neither composed nor improvised; it follows a formula in which each of the Vietnamese language's six tones corresponds to a specific note or sequence.
 Depending on the diocese, tones are organized along a scale of two or three notes (dấu trụ).
 The note for sắc is at least as high as the note for ngang, which in turn is higher than the note for huyền and nặng.
 The hỏi and ngã tones are vocalized as a melisma from a lower note to a higher note.
 For example:

 Parishes in the former West Tonkin diocese use the three-note scale of fa-sol-la, so the incipit of the Hail Mary is rendered: